vhartman/multirobot-pathplanning-benchmark/readme.md

 #### More backends
 This should be somewhat self explanatory: I want to have parallelized (faster) backends for collision checking.

+#### More scenarios
+We are currently covering many aspects in multi-arm manipulation/planning, but less so in mobile manipulation.
+Further, more long horizon scenarios would be fun.

 <!--
 # Citation
 If you use this codebase in your research, please cite: